Enabling file streaming operations

 schema:

 As an example, in Node.js v20, streaming a large file to a server using an SDK is only a handful of lines.
-On the browser, users would typically select files using <input type="file"> and the SDK call is identical to the sample code below.
+On the browser, users typically select files using <input type="file">, and the SDK call looks like the sample code below.

 import { openAsBlob } from "node:fs";